This article provides some tips if you are seeing authentication requests being rejected by the RADIUS server.

 - User is trying to log in outside assigned Login Time

 3. Another output you might see is the message no response from server (timed out).
-If this is the case, please double-check RADIUS Server IP address and port.
+If this is the case, please double-check RADIUS Server IP address, Port and Secret Key.
 If values are correct, your firewall might be blocking outgoing requests.
 Contact your network administrator to verify if outgoing traffic to servers IP address and UDP port is allowed.